taxcloud/ZenCart/readme.md

 ----------------------------------------------------
 Provided by The Federal Tax Authority (FedTax.net)

-This code is released under the GNU GENERAL PUBLIC LICENSE (see license.txt)
+This code is released under the GNU GENERAL PUBLIC LICENSE (see [License](license.md))

-Copyright (c) 2009-2013 The Federal Tax Authority, LLC (FedTax).
+Copyright (c) 2015 The Federal Tax Authority, LLC (FedTax).
 Information subject to change without notice.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.